• Skip to primary navigation

 I’ve never worked with Lion Brand Yarns before but knew at once when the yarn arrived that it would be perfect for this sweater.
 The drape and texture of the yarn is perfect for the lemon peel stitch and make it a very light sweater that is warm and cozy.

-One ball of Lion Brand Merino Yak Alpaca Yarn
+One ball of Lion Brand Merino Yak Alpaca Yarn.

-Skills required are single crochet, double crochet, half double crochet, increases, decreases and changing colors.
 Since the lemon peel stitch is only a mix between single crochet and double crochets that are repeated, it is a beginner-friendly stitch.

 The pullover uses this stitch through all parts of it except for the neckband and you can sit back and relax and enjoy the interesting texture this stitch creates.
-Since it is the same stitch and repeated through most of the sweater it is easy for a beginner to pick it up and learn.

 The neckline and sleeves are slightly tricker including increases and decreases in the end of the rows, but the pattern instructs you how to get back on track with the lemon peel stitch.